n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

     * To feed a Chat ID directly into this node, use the [Telegram Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) node.
 Refer to [Get the Chat ID](#get-the-chat-id) for more information.
 * **Message ID**: Enter the unique identifier of the message you want to pin.

-Refer to the Telegram [messages.updatePinnedMessage](https://core.telegram.org/method/messages.updatePinnedMessage){:target=_blank .external-link} documentation for more information.
+Refer to the Telegram Bot API [unpinChatMessage](https://core.telegram.org/bots/api#unpinchatmessage){:target=_blank .external-link} documentation for more information.

 ## Templates and examples